viniciuspiccoli/ResTime.jl/README.md

 Since we want to calculate the probability of survival, we need the sample space for the system.
 That is since we are dealing with 4 frames, the possibilities are to stay inside the evaluated region for three times the time dt1 , twice dt2, and once dt3 .

 The sample space would be of the form [3 2 1 ].
 Probability is the ratio between events (correlation matrix) and the sample space.
 Thus, P = [1/3 0/2 0/1].
-So the above description shows how the probability functions are being calculated.
+So the above description shows how the probability functions (time-correlation functions) are being calculated.

 ## Example 1 (Revisar o texto)